fishinwind/workshop/rst/Block_1/class-5.rst

 grep
 ====
-Use ``grep`` to identify lines in a file that match a specified pattern.
+Use :linuxman:`grep(1)` to identify lines in a file that match a specified pattern.

 To find any instance of *chr5* in the lamina.bed file